-In the Chicago marathon last year, Brigid Kosgei knocked a huge 81 seconds off Paula Radcliffe’s previously 'untouchable' 2003 time (2:15:25), as she clocked a jaw-dropping 2:14:04 and became the new world record holder for women running in a mixed-sex marathon race.
+At the Chicago marathon in 2019, Brigid Kosgei knocked a huge 81 seconds off Paula Radcliffe’s previously 'untouchable' 2003 time (2:15:25), as she clocked a jaw-dropping 2:14:04 and became the new world record holder for women running in a mixed-sex marathon race.

 This was the single greatest improvement in a previous marathon record since 1967 and a personal best for Kosgei by over four minutes.